LieberInstitute/spatialDLPFC_SCZ/code/analysis/SPG_analysis/README.md

 4. plot_vocano_DE.r: given an outcome file (in csv) from pseudobulked analysis, create a volcano plot for the analysis.

+pnn_L2345 includes files that specifically to do pnn analysis within a subset of spatial domains

+`viz_spd_pb_data.R` creates a dot plot showing which spatial domains are still included in the pseudobulked and and how many cells are in the spatial domain.
+It also creates spd-specific rds files for L2/3 (spd06), L3/4 (spd02), and L5 (spd05).

 Misc Files:
 1. neighbor/test_find_neighbors.r: Examine if `BayesSpace:::.find_neighbors` work as expected such that we cand define PNN neighbor analysis.